KxSystems/arrowkdb/README.md

 An Arrow schema is built up from a list of fields and is used when working with table data.
 The datatype of each field in the schema determines the array data layout for that column in the table.

-Similar to pyarrow, `arrowkdb` exposes the Arrow schema constructor to q.
+Similar to the C++ Arrow library and pyarrow, `arrowkdb` exposes the Arrow schema constructor to q.
 The schema constructor takes a list of field identifiers and will return an integer schema identifier which can then be passed to other functions, e.g. when writing Arrow or Parquet files.